The uniruledness of the Prym moduli space of genus 9

 The key point in our argument is that each component of the divisor $\dd_9$ is uniruled and, subject to a delicate transversality assumption which is established in \ref{subsec:trans}, we can exhibit a sweeping rational curve $R\subseteq \overline{\cD}_9$ satisfying both

-If one knew that $\dd_9$ was irreducible, the inequalities (\ref{eq:intnumbers}) would immediately imply that $K_{\rr_9}$ cannot be \emph{pseudo-effective}, that is, a limit of effective $\mathbb Q$-divisor classes and then using \cite{BDPP} it would follow that $\rr_9$ is uniruled.
-What in fact we \emph{can} show (Theorem \ref{thm:anycomponent}) is that there exists an irreducible component $\ddd$ of $\dd_9$ which is swept by rational curves $R\subseteq \ddd$ such that which, as explained, implies via \cite{BDPP} that $\rr_9$ is uniruled.
+If one knew that $\dd_9$ was irreducible, the inequalities (\ref{eq:intnumbers}) would immediately imply that $K_{\rr_9}$ cannot be \emph{pseudo-effective}, that is, a limit of effective $\mathbb Q$-divisor classes and then using \cite{BDPP} (see also \cite[Proposition 5.1]{FV4}), it would follow that $\rr_9$ is uniruled.
+What in fact we \emph{can} show (Theorem \ref{thm:anycomponent}) is that there exists an irreducible component $\ddd$ of $\dd_9$ which is swept by rational curves $R\subseteq \ddd$ such that which, as explained, implies via \cite{BDPP} (or \cite{FV4} \emph{loc.cit.}) that $\rr_9$ is uniruled.
 We are able to carry this out, while stopping short of completely determining the class of $\ddd$.

 4pt